 DeMeritt Forest Trail System

-Please watch Facebook for trail updates.
-You don’t need to have a Facebook account to view our Facebook page.
+Please watch our Facebook Trails Group for trail updates.
+You don’t need to have a Facebook account to view our Facebook group.

 Please report downed branches, general damage or disrepair to Eric Swett at (207) 581-3485 or email@example.com.

 Please report any misuse of the trails or any vandalism to Campus Recreation at (207) 581-1082 or UMaine Police at (207) 581-4040.